 De Beers Canada — which is set to begin production at its new diamond mine, Gahcho Kué, in the Northwest Territories later this year — has moved its Canadian headquarters from Toronto to Calgary, bringing some much-needed job openings to a region severely hit by a collapse in oil prices.
+An international moving company has been hired by the company itself for the European executives who are willing to move to the new headquarters to work on the European market expansion.

 The new office is right next to the Calgary International Airport, which gives De Beers convenient connections to the firm’s head office in London as well as to its remote mines in the country.